h5py/h5py/docs/high/dataset.rst

 Datasets
 ========

 Datasets are very similar to NumPy arrays.
-They are homogenous collections of data elements, with an immutable datatype and (hyper)rectangular shape.
+They are homogeneous collections of data elements, with an immutable datatype and (hyper)rectangular shape.
 Unlike NumPy arrays, they support a variety of transparent storage features such as compression, error-detection, and chunked I/O.